If your neck and shoulders feel tight, achy, or locked up by the end of the day, a good heating wrap can make a huge difference fast.

 - Best for: portable relief (no cord)

-- Skip if: you want wide shoulder/back coverage
+- Skip if: you want wide shoulder and upper-back coverage

-7. Brookstone Hot & Cold Neck Wrap – Best with Aromatherapy
+7. Brookstone Hot & Cold Neck Wrap – Best Relaxing Herbal

 Relaxing herbal scent and soothing heat, but limited heat retention, and can slip off